Product Disclosures

 If you think you’ve been wrongly billed,

-Please call Cigna if you get a balance bill.
+Please call Cigna Healthcare if you get a balance bill.
 Use the phone number on your ID card.
 You can also contact the No Surprises Help Desk at

 A state balance billing law may also apply to your health plan.
 For more information about these protections, please refer to your state specific information on this page.

 For Cigna Global Health Benefits® customers, the federal requirements only apply to plans underwritten by Cigna Health and Life Insurance Company.
 For all other plans underwritten outside the United States, the federal requirements specified above do not apply.
-If you are unsure if the federal requirements apply to your plan, please call Cigna.
+If you are unsure if the federal requirements apply to your plan, please call Cigna Healthcare.
 Use the phone number on your ID card.

 Transparency in Coverage